IEEE SA STANDARDS BOARD OPERATIONS MANUAL

 5.1.3 Statements to external bodies

-Each IEEE Standards Sponsor shall have policies and procedures in place concerning the creation and handling of public statements prior to sending any such statements in any format to any body other than the IEEE Standards Association.
-These procedures should state a means for developing and approving the Sponsor statement and a methodology for presentation of those statements.
-These procedures shall also conform both to the IEEE-SA procedures as administered by the IEEE-SA Board of Governors (BOG) and set forth in subclause 6.5 of the IEEE Standards Association Operations Manual and to the rules in Section 15 of the IEEE Policies.
+Each Standards Committee shall have policies and procedures in place concerning the creation and handling of public statements prior to sending any such statements in any format to any body other than the IEEE Standards Association.
+These procedures should state a means for developing and approving the Standards Committee statements and a methodology for presentation of those statements.
+These procedures shall also conform both to the IEEE SA procedures as administered by the IEEE SA Board of Governors (BOG) and set forth in subclause 6.5 of the IEEE Standards Association Operations Manual and to the rules in Section 15 of the IEEE Policies.

 Each statement shall clearly identify the group creating this statement in its opening paragraph, and shall include in that paragraph, or a footnote thereto, the exact sentence that "this document solely represents the views of name of group and does not necessarily represent a position of either the IEEE or the IEEE Standards Association."
 If the public statement addresses safety, that statement shall be reviewed and approved in writing by IEEE legal counsel prior to issuance.

-If the Sponsor wants to issue an entity position statement on standards that represents the viewpoint of the IEEE Standards Association, the rules in the IEEE Standards Association Operations Manual shall be followed.
-Approval from the IEEE-SA BOG shall be obtained prior to a Sponsor requesting another IEEE entity (as defined in Section 15 of the IEEE Policies) to offer a position statement on a standards matter.
+If the Standards Committee wants to issue an entity position statement on standards that represents the viewpoint of the IEEE Standards Association, the rules in the IEEE Standards Association Operations Manual shall be followed.
+Approval from the IEEE SA BOG shall be obtained prior to a Standards Committee requesting another IEEE entity (as defined in Section 15 of the IEEE Policies) to offer a position statement on a standards matter.

-Copies of all press releases developed by IEEE Standards Sponsors shall be submitted to the Secretary of the IEEE-SA Standards Board.
+Copies of all press releases developed by Standards Committees shall be submitted to the Secretary of the IEEE SA Standards Board.
 Copies may be supplied electronically.
 If the press release has been made available on a public website, the URL shall be supplied as well.
 Press releases may be made available on the IEEE Standards website, or links to existing websites may be provided to aid users in locating appropriate standards press releases.

-Copies of any articles from Sponsors concerning an IEEE standards activity submitted to publications shall be submitted to the Secretary of the IEEE-SA Standards Board.
+Copies of any articles from Standards Committees concerning an IEEE standards activity submitted to publications shall be submitted to the Secretary of the IEEE SA Standards Board.
 Copies may be supplied electronically.
 If the article has been made available on a public website, the URL shall be supplied as well.
 Articles may be made available on the IEEE Standards website, or links to existing websites may be provided to aid users in locating appropriate standards promotional material.

 5.2 Project authorization

-No formal activity shall take place after six months from the day of the first meeting of the Working Group or PAR Study Group without formal submittal of a PAR to the IEEE-SA Standards Board and assignment of a project number, unless a single extension of six months for that activity is provided by the Sponsor (see 5.1.2).
-The Sponsor shall include a rationale in its meeting minutes when granting the extension.
-A PAR Study Group is a subgroup of the Sponsor or Working Group that is responsible for evaluating whether a standard should be developed and, if so, to complete a PAR form for Sponsor consideration.
-Only the NesCom Administrator has the authority to assign project numbers (see the IEEE-SA Project Numbering Policy (PDF)).
+No formal activity shall take place after six months from the day of the first meeting of the Working Group or PAR Study Group without formal submittal of a PAR to the IEEE SA Standards Board and assignment of a project number, unless a single extension of six months for that activity is provided by the Standards Committee (see 5.1.2).
+The Standards Committee shall include a rationale in its meeting minutes when granting the extension.
+A PAR Study Group is a subgroup of the Standards Committee or Working Group that is responsible for evaluating whether a standard should be developed and, if so, to complete a PAR form for Standards Committee consideration.
+Only the NesCom Administrator has the authority to assign project numbers (see the IEEE SA Project Numbering Policy (PDF)).

-The Sponsor shall submit the original signed copy of the PAR to the NesCom Administrator.
+The Standards Committee shall submit the original signed copy of the PAR to the NesCom Administrator.
 This original PAR shall be submitted prior to the submittal deadline specified.
-For the first three quarterly meetings of the year, the submittal deadline shall be at least 40 days before the meeting of the IEEE-SA Standards Board.
-For the last quarterly meeting of the year, the submittal deadline shall be at least 50 days before the meeting of the IEEE-SA Standards Board.
-The individual signing the PAR shall be an IEEE-SA member.
+For the first three quarterly meetings of the year, the submittal deadline shall be at least 40 days before the meeting of the IEEE SA Standards Board.
+For the last quarterly meeting of the year, the submittal deadline shall be at least 50 days before the meeting of the IEEE SA Standards Board.
+The individual signing the PAR shall be an IEEE SA member.

-Any PAR that includes a change in sponsorship shall be submitted to the NesCom Administrator, accompanied by letters of agreement from both the Sponsor ceding sponsorship and the Sponsor accepting sponsorship.
+Any PAR that includes a change of the Standards Committee shall be submitted to the NesCom Administrator, accompanied by letters of agreement from both the Standards Committee ceding responsibility and the Standards Committee accepting responsibility.

-If a standards project has not been completed by the four-year deadline authorized in the PAR and the Sponsor determines that the project should remain active, the Sponsor shall complete the IEEE-SA Standards Board Extension Request Form and submit it to the NesCom Administrator.
-NesCom will make a recommendation to the IEEE-SA Standards Board whether or not to approve the extension to the PAR.
+If a standards project has not been completed by the four-year deadline authorized in the PAR and the Standards Committee determines that the project should remain active, the Standards Committee shall complete the IEEE SA Standards Board Extension Request Form and submit it to the NesCom Administrator.
+NesCom will make a recommendation to the IEEE SA Standards Board whether or not to approve the extension to the PAR.
 A PAR extension may be granted for one or more years.

-If the Sponsor does not submit an IEEE-SA Standards Board Extension Request Form and the standards project has reached the deadline authorized in the PAR approval letter or a previous extension approval letter, the standards project shall be subject to administrative withdrawal.
+If the Standards Committee does not submit an IEEE SA Standards Board Extension Request Form and the standards project has reached the deadline authorized in the PAR approval letter or a previous extension approval letter, the standards project shall be subject to administrative withdrawal.

 The objective of IEEE standards development meetings is to develop and produce IEEE standards documents.
 All participants in IEEE standards development meetings are encouraged to produce standards that address the technical needs of their industry and that are feasible, timely, and of high quality.